 Methods: Participants consisted of U.S. military veterans who served since September 2001 and used Facebook (n=587).
 Our independent variables were frequency of social contact occurring in-person and on Facebook.
 Dependent variables were probable psychiatric disorders and suicidality, measured using several validated screening tools.
 The independent effect of each form of social contact was assessed using multivariate logistic regression, which included adjustment for several potential confounders.

-Results: We found that those who frequently interacted on Facebook engaged in more in-person social contact than infrequent Facebook users (p < 0.001).
-More frequent in-person social interaction was associated with significantly decreased risk of major depression and PTSD, compared with contact every few weeks or less.
+Results: We found that veterans who frequently interacted on Facebook engaged in more in-person social contact than infrequent Facebook users (p < 0.001).
+More frequent in-person social interaction was associated with significantly decreased risk of symptoms of major depression and PTSD, compared with contact every few weeks or less.
 In contrast, increased frequency of social interaction on Facebook had no associations with mental health outcomes.

 Limitations: All associations are cross-sectional (direction of association is unclear) and based on self-report measures.

-Conclusions: Although frequent Facebook users are also typically social in their offline life, it is their offline (in-person) social interaction, rather than their social contact on Facebook, that is associated with reduced psychiatric problems.
+Conclusions: Although veterans who frequently use Facebook are also typically social in their offline life, it is their offline (in-person) social interaction, rather than their social contact on Facebook, that is associated with reduced psychiatric symptoms.

 INTRODUCTION

-Decades of literature has established the benefits of social relationships for multiple aspects of psychological well-being and mental health.
+Decades of literature has established the benefits of social relationships for multiple aspects of psychological well-being and mental health.[1–6]

+Social relationships have both structural (e.g., number of ties, type of relationship) and functional dimensions.
+The function of our social ties that has perhaps been most linked to health outcomes is social support.

+Social support, either perceived availability or actual receipt of it, has been linked with better health outcomes across countless observational studies.[5,7] One of the leading theories of social support argues that it may act as a buffer, or insurance policy, against stressors that otherwise might induce depression, anxiety or other emotional problems.[8]
+In addition, neuroscience research suggests that social support arises, at least in part, from the literal physical presence of support.
+For instance, hand-holding by our close supports seems to provide a sense of security that our brains use to reduce negative emotion and physiological reactivity.[9]

 In today’s world, communication with friends and family online—and particularly through social media—is part of daily life.
-The average time a user spends on Facebook is 50 minutes a day, almost as much time as people spend eating and drinking Given this modern reality, researchers and the general public alike are keenly interested in how online social contact—also referred to as computer-mediated communication—impacts our well-being and mental health.
-Nonetheless, much of this research, has either pre-dated contemporary modes of social interaction, not directly compared offline and online modes of social interaction, or implicitly assumed social contact to be face-to-face.
+The average time a user spends on Facebook is 50 minutes a day, almost as much time as people spend eating and drinking.[10]
+Given this modern reality, researchers and the general public alike are keenly interested in how online social contact—also referred to as computer-mediated communication—impacts our well-being and mental health.
+Nonetheless, much of the research on social support, has either pre-dated contemporary modes of social interaction, not directly compared offline and online modes of social interaction, or implicitly assumed social contact to be face-to-face.

-Previously we showed that as in-person social contact became more frequent, the risk of developing depression two years later declined in a dose-dependent fashion.
+In a sample of community-residing older adults in the United States, we previously showed that as in-person social contact became more frequent, the risk of developing depression two years later declined in a dose-dependent fashion.[11]
 In contrast, increasing amounts of contact via phone, writing, or email did not have such a protective effect against depressive symptoms.
 Still, it is unclear whether these findings differ when considering interactions on social media.
-Results of studies on social media use have been mixed, some suggesting increased risk for mental health problems and others concluding a positive impact.
-Additionally, other mental health outcomes besides depression warrant investigation.
-Among military veterans in the United States, for instance, rates of PTSD, substance use disorders, and suicide are also high.[
+Results of studies on social media use have been mixed, some suggesting increased risk for mental health problems [12–14] and others concluding a positive impact.[15–17] Additionally, other mental health outcomes besides depression warrant investigation.
+Among military veterans in the United States, for instance, rates of PTSD, substance use disorders, and suicide are also high.[18–21]